Understanding National Income: Importance & How It’s Measured

 Despite its importance, calculating national income involves several challenges:

-- Data Collection: Inaccurate or incomplete data can lead to discrepancies in national income estimation.
+- Data Collection: Inaccurate or incomplete data can lead to discrepancies in it’s estimation.

 - Informal Economy: The presence of a large informal sector, especially in developing countries, makes it difficult to capture the entire economic activity.